 UCL is a world leader in anthropological work, specialising in material culture, and also a pan-disciplinary leader in materials innovation and making.
 This MSc is the only specific design anthropology programme with a material culture emphasis, and the only one dedicated to seriously exploring materials and making in cultural terms.

-The programme involves interdisciplinary engagements in: looking at materials expertise across London through visits to makespaces and materials libraries; a project for an external design client (in commerce, heritage, or the third sector); weekly high-profile academic speakers on material culture; and optional vocational seminars in spring.
+The programme involves interdisciplinary engagements in: looking at materials expertise across London through visits to makespaces and materials libraries; a project for an external design client (in commerce, heritage, or the third sector); weekly high-profile academic speakers on material culture; and optional vocational seminars in the Spring Term.
 In some years we facilitate participation in conferences or workshops abroad.

 UCL is located in central London, within walking distance to the British Museum and the British Library.
 UCL's own museums and collections form a resource of international importance for academic research.